brkarcher/brkarcher.github.io/shadow.md

 "Yes, you did.
 But we are not fools, are we?
 Boredom and frustration are dangerous poisons to the body, mind, and soul, and you cannot simply wish them away."

-"I *will not* break my oath, holy mother."
+"I *will not* break my oath, Holy Mother."
 Nasira didn't know what else to say.

 "Think, Knight Nasira.
 Your resolve—or stubbornness, as it were—is formidable and appreciated.
 But think on it.
 The time may come.
 It seems inevitable that a woman of such singular skill will feel the need to turn her back on service and duty to leave her mark on the world.
 I hope that by our efforts we can avoid that."

-"I will think on it, holy mother."
+"I will think on it, Holy Mother."

 ---

 Summer and fall passed by.
 Fevlan *had* gone pirate and had gotten captured alongside the crew that kidnapped him during a botched raid on a nameless seaside hamlet on the north shore.
 The Body of Merchants was relieved of its duty, and Fevlan was granted clemency by King Renault at the request of Chancellor Pellwyn.
 His execution was commuted and he would, instead, spend 10 years laboring for the army of East Arc.

-A new obsession gripped the petitioners to the Chancellor's office and the College at large and the rest of the Seven Kingdoms besides.
+A new obsession gripped the petitioners to the chancellor's office and the College at large and the rest of the Seven Kingdoms besides.
 The Seven Kingdoms had become Six.

 King Emault II had forced High King Tethraz's surrender after months of siege, and very little could have shaken the College so.
-Emault's *casus belli* was dubious, at best, and his claim to rule over the conquered realm of Duranlach was taken seriously by vanishingly few people outside of Orland, where it was nearly as good as the Word itself.
+Emault's *casus belli* was dubious, at best, and his claim to rule over the conquered realm of Duranlach was taken seriously by vanishingly few people outside of Orland.
+There, however, it was nearly as good as the Word itself.

-Ae had informed the Chancellor that her position on worldly governance had not changed: the moral edification of the people of the Seven Kingdoms was the most deserving target of her own efforts, not insistence on the personages of their kings and queens.
+Ae had informed the chancellor that her position on worldly governance had not changed: the moral edification of the people of the Seven Kingdoms was the most deserving target of her own efforts, not insistence on the personages of their kings and queens.

-The College, of course, still had to maintain diplomatic ties with Emault and his new subjects: those new subjects who welcomed their new King and those who resisted him alike.
+The College, of course, still had to maintain diplomatic ties with Emault and his new subjects, those new subjects who welcomed their new King and those who resisted him alike.
 And the College needed to maintain the confidence of their parishioners in both Orland and Duranlach.
 And it was invested with some of the legacy of the old Ivian League—the time when Ae *did* take quite an active role in the governance of the realm—and so they were the intended audience of Emault's legal chicanery.
 Officially the College had no responsibility—there was no new ruler to crown, at least—but their representations, missives, and decrees would be carefully scrutinized to detect their posture, and the involved parties would be prepared to match or oppose that posture: outstretched arms or turned backs, raised guards or offered salutations.

-Nasira, from the gloomy corners of the Chancellor's office, watched this play out in miniature.
+Nasira, from the gloomy corners of the chancellor's office, watched this play out in miniature.

 Pellwyn, now, stood from her seat and leaned onto her table with her knuckles.
 Her elderly body loomed, stern but not stiff, over the obdurate Duranlachian.

-"Sister, do you mean to tell me you would have brothers Gillam and Erwan call their parish militias to arms to be slaughtered by the King's professional retinues on your behalf?"
+"Sister, do you mean to tell me you would have brothers Gillam and Erwan call their parish militias to arms to be slaughtered by the king's professional retinues on your behalf?"

 "Of course not," Sister Genea replied primly.
 "I mean to take up arms as well."